Comorbidity SAS Macro (2014 version)

 Building an Input File for the Macro

-Regardless of which files an investigator decides to use as input, the files should be subset to include a limited number of variables as described below.
+Regardless of which Medicare files an investigator decides to use as input, the files should be subset to include a limited number of variables as described below.
 All ICD-9-CM diagnosis codes on these records should be 5 characters long and ICD-9-CM procedure codes should be 4 characters long.
-Before invoking the SAS macro, decimal points or blanks occurring within the number should be removed from the code (ex. diagnosis code '123.4' becomes '1234 ').
+Before invoking the SAS macro, decimal points or blanks occurring within the number should be removed from the code (ex. diagnosis code '123.4' becomes '1234').

 Variables to retain for the macro: